 When I’m booking international travel, I always look at the flight times.
 When I leave versus when I arrive.
 I then work out the best time to fly for me to adjust to their time zone.

 Night flights are always better with kids I find.
 But I am not great at sleeping on a plane (more on this below).
-Sometimes I consider breaking up the flights with a stop.
+Sometimes I consider breaking up the flights with a stopover.

 Just depends where I am going and if the kids are with me or not.

 Picking the best seat is a big deal if you’re looking to sleep.
-If you can upgrade to business, then your sorted.
+If you can upgrade to business, then you are sorted.
 If not, here are my tips.

 Avoid seats anywhere near the galley or toilets.
 These are always busy walk through areas and noisy.

 If you’re flying on a big A380, try and get an economy seat on the top deck.
 It is a lot quieter as there are only 5-6 rows. there’s also the opportunity to get extra legroom seats up there.